unfoldingWord/unfoldingWord.github.io-old/pages/about/gateway.md

 The Gateway Languages
 ---------------------

 Currently, there are **51** known gateway languages.
-Ongoing research is still ongoing to determine the complete number of gateway languages, please [contact us](/contact) if you have updated information.
+Research is still ongoing to determine the complete number of gateway languages.
+Please [contact us](/contact) if you have updated information.
 Thank you!